 Have kids layer three 4X5-inch pieces of the same color felt, then cut the layers into an egg shape that’s 4 inches tall and 3 inches wide.
 Have kids take the top egg off the stack.
-Staple the two stacked pieces along the edge of the right side, leaving the top ¼ open, as shown in the diagram.
+Then staple the two stacked pieces along the edge of the right side, leaving the top ¼ open.

 Decorate the outside of the tulip with glitter and ribbon.
-Form leaves at the base with green chenille kraft bump stems.
+Then form leaves at the base with green chenille kraft bump stems.

 As the glue dries, fill baggies with dried fruit and tie baggies with ribbons.
 Place the fruit baggies inside the tulips.

 Write “I am with you always”-Matthew 28:20 on the yellow paper strips and place them inside the tulips.
 Have children deliver their Good News Tulips to friends and neighbors.